rsdoiel/antenna/going_electric.md

 date: 2024-11-12, from: Inside EVs News

-With a starting price of $78,790, the all-new Vistiq slots between the rather popular Lyriq and much larger Escalade IQ electric SUVs
+With a starting price of $78,790, the all-new Vistiq slots between the rather popular Lyriq and much larger Escalade IQ electric SUVs.

 <br>